What Is A Mortgage Insurance Premium (MIP)?

 The hard truth of home buying is that when you spend less in one category, you often end up spending more in another to make up for it.
-Think of it as homeownership homeostasis – if you buy a cheaper home, you might spend more on maintenance and repairs; if you try to save on closing costs by rolling them into your loan, you end up with higher monthly payments; if you get a low down payment mortgage, you’ll have to pay for mortgage insurance.
+If you buy a cheaper home, you might spend more on maintenance and repairs.
+If you try to save on closing costs by rolling them into your loan, you end up with higher monthly payments.
+Also, if you get a Federal Housing Administration (FHA) mortgage so you can afford a low down payment, you’ll have to pay a mortgage insurance premium (MIP).

 MIP or PMI shouldn’t be confused with mortgage protection insurance (MPI).
 Out of these three types of insurance, MPI is the only policy that benefits the homeowner.